 It can be difficult to distinguish yourself from the hoard of students clamoring for attention.
 Authenticity is key, but there are other important aspects to making the right impression.

-Leaning in and nodding periodically during a discussion communicates interest and understanding.
+Leaning in and nodding periodically during an in-person or video discussion communicates interest and understanding.
 An open posture indicates that you’re open to new ideas.
 When approaching a group, find a space to fit into the group and make eye contact with as many people as possible while asking to join the discussion.

 - Where do you see career growth happening in your field?